TERMS & CONDITIONS

 - The Company retains the right to change or cancel your tour entirely in extreme circumstances, for example if your safety or the quality of the trip, in our opinion, is deemed to be compromised.
 If we cancel your trip, we will reimburse all monies that we can retrieve from our suppliers.
 However we cannot be held responsible for losses you may incur with third parties, such as airlines or hotels.
 For this reason we strongly recommend that you obtain suitable insurance.

-- In the event of cancellation caused by a group not reaching minimum numbers (an amount which will be determined by The Company), then the Company shall notify the Client not less than 8 weeks prior to departure that the minimum numbers have not enrolled and the tour is cancelled, in which case we will offer you an alternative tour of an equivalent or lesser price.
+- In the event of cancellation of a Scheduled trip caused by a group not reaching minimum numbers (an amount which will be determined by The Company), then the Company shall notify the Client not less than 8 weeks prior to departure that the minimum numbers have not enrolled and the tour is cancelled, in which case we will, if possible, offer you an alternative tour of an equivalent or lesser price.
 If this is not acceptable, all payments made to the Company in respect of the tour shall be reimbursed.

 H. Foreign and Commonwealth Office Advice